-Where the region's coastal environment is an attraction for development, it also presents several threats.
-For example, seasonal hurricanes make the area unattractive to some potential residents and businesses.
 Area beaches are also prone to erosion from storms, currents and natural shifts, which for many communities have been remedied by Federal and State funds allocated for beach nourishment.
-As federal and State budgets get tighter, there is the threat of funding losses, shifting the cost to local governments.
+As federal and state budgets get tighter, there is the threat of funding losses, shifting the cost to local governments.
 Beach erosion affects not only residents but the area's attractiveness for tourism and retirees.
 Continuous dredging of local inlets has also been deemed costly and in some cases prohibitive by the Army Corps of Engineers, again affecting residents, tourists and retirees.
-Additionally sea levels are rising and threatening the economy of coastal communities.
-The cost of insurance is rising along with the sea, making owning coastal property less attractive.
+Additionally, sea level rise will adversely impact the economy of coastal communities, and riverine flooding can significantly impact inland counties.
+The cost of flood insurance and other property and casualty insurance is rising, making owning coastal and other waterfront property less attractive.